-The colloquial term traditional ageing means that a wine has been produced "in the old and traditional way" without the use of newer methods.
-As a rule, this means that the ageing was carried out in large wooden barrels or perhaps also in stainless steel tanks, but by no means in a "modern" way in barriques.
-Sometimes the term " classic" is also used for this (see Classic).
-With a sparkling wine(sparkling wine, champagne), "traditional" explicitly refers to bottle fermentation (i.e. not in a tank).
-More detailed information about details such as duration or special techniques cannot be derived from this, however.
+In connection with oxygen contact during fermentation and subsequent ageing in barrel or stainless steel tank, a distinction is made between oxidative ageing (with contact) and reductive ageing (without or greatly reduced oxygen contact).
+The colloquial term traditional ageing is understood to mean that a wine has been produced "in the old and traditional way" without the use of newer processes.
+As a rule, this is understood to mean that the wine was matured in large wooden bar rels or perhaps also in stainless steel tanks, but never in the "modern" way in barriques.
+Sometimes the term " classic ageing " is used (see Classic).
+In the case of sparkling wines(Sekt, Champagne), "traditional" explicitly refers to fermentation in the bottle (i.e. not in a tank).
+However, more precise information about details such as duration or special techniques cannot be derived from this.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn